 The sneaker boom is over in China.
 With 200 million gig workers and youth unemployment at 17%, comfort and function now drive footwear demand.

-The frameworks above are drawn from the same thinking applied inside paid client engagements.
-When a public piece lands close to a specific situation you're navigating, a Strategic Read is the most direct way to work through it together.
+The work and the frameworks here come from the same thinking applied inside client engagements.
+When a public piece lands close to a situation you're navigating, the most direct next step is a conversation.